Is Pesto Bad For You?

 Fat

-Most pestos are around 25-30% fat.
-That's enough for it to be slapped with a "red" warning symbol on the Food Standards Agency's traffic light system.
-On that basis, it's not recommended for anyone trying to lose weight or for those following a low-fat diet.
+Most pestos are 25-30% fat, which is enough for them to be slapped with a "red" warning symbol on the Food Standards Agency's traffic light system.
+Therefore, they are not recommended for anyone trying to lose weight or for those following a low-fat diet.

-However, we all know that there are good fats and bad fats, and luckily pesto falls into the “good fat” bracket.
+However, we all know there are good and bad fats; luckily, pesto falls into the "good fat" bracket.
 Healthy diets should contain a good amount of monounsaturated fat, and, contrary to popular belief, it's not bad for cholesterol but can help to lower your risk of heart disease.

 Calories

 From our research, the number of calories in pesto varies from 184 kcal to 654 kcal per 100g.
 On average, though, shop-bought pestos contain 372 kcal per 100g, meaning that our recommended portion size of 50g will contain around 186 kcal.
-To put it in context, that's about the same as two slices of bread, so not too bad for you on the calorie front.
+In context, that's about the same as two slices of bread, so it's not too bad for you on the calorie front.

 Nuts